Deep Recurrent Regression for Facial Landmark Detection: The Approach

+The good initialization for cascaded regression methods is very important, which have been indicated by~\cite{cfss,smith2014nonparametric}.
 Many algorithms, e.g.~\cite{sdm}, use the mean shape as the initialization.
 In this paper, we propose a simple method to find the initialization from the shape space instead of using a specified initialization.

-We firstly construct $N$ candidate shapes $\{S^1, S^2, \cdots, S^N \}$, which cover a wide range of the shapes including different poses, expressions, etc. To obtain these candidate shapes, we simply run k-means on the training set to find $N$ representative shapes.
-Then we find the initialization from these candidate shapes.
+After the image goes through the spatial resolution-preserved network, it is mapped to high-level features maps (deconv7).
+We add a new layer (i.e., conv8) which has $p$ channels, each channel for predicting one facial key point.
+We refer them as the local mapping functions.
+The local mapping functions can give us a predicted shape.
+Also we construct $N$ candidate shapes, which cover different poses, expression and so on.
+Given the predicted shape, the good initialization from the set of candidate shapes should have the minimum distance between the predicted shape.

-Second, we show how to find the initialization.
-A good initialization should be close to the ground truth shape, whereas in the testing image the latter is unknown.
-In this paper, we propose a simple method to give the predicted shape.
-Suppose the predicted shape is $S$.
-Then we can find the initialization as $S^0 = \arg \min_{i=1,\cdots,N} ||S^i - S||^2$.
+Note that we do not directly use the predicted shape from the local mapping functions as the initial shape.
+The reason is that the local mapping functions only consider the local information (e.g, each function only consider one key point), thus sometimes the predicted shape may not look like a face.

 \textbf{Learning local mapping functions.} Now the problem is how to find the predicted shape.
-After the sub-network, we add a new conv layer (conv8) which has $l$ channels.
-Since the size of conv8 is the same as the input image, a pixel index $(x,y)$ in the conv8 feature maps can be mapped to same pixel in the input image.
-We make the $i$-th feature map predict the location of the $i$-th facial key point as shown in Fig.~\ref{local_mapping}.
-The location of the largest value in the $i$-th feature map is the facial key point.
+Since the size of conv8 is the same as the input image, a pixel indexed $(x,y)$ in the conv8 can be mapped to the same pixel in the input image.
+We make the $i$-th feature map predict the location of the $i$-th facial key point as follow: the location of the largest value in the $i$-th feature map is the $i$-th facial key point.